-If it was a small matter you can decide to do nothing.
-This does not make you a pushover, rather it gives you control over your own emotional state.
+If it was a small matter, you could decide to do nothing.
+Doing nothing does not make you a pushover; rather, it gives you control over your emotional state.

 Many people get stuck at this bit.
 They want to defend themselves and stand their ground.

 It might be easier if I flipped the example and pretend that you insulted me.
-If you insulted me and I decided that it was a small matter I have 2 choices;
+If you insulted me and I decided that it was a small matter I have two choices;

 - mull it over